 When variable-width columns are used, SQL Server uses pointers to help it jump around and find data.
 If a table is composed of entirely fixed-width data types, one record in that table will always require a specific amount of storage.

-4. When right-sizing data types, a best practice is to analyze whether a data type is the appropriate container for the value that will be stored.
 It is important to ask business questions about the organization’s future direction.
 The goal of right-sizing is to determine whether the data type is appropriate for the application or business.

 Following is a table that summarizes storage requirements and value ranges for various data types: